 The expectations of customers are higher than ever, which is why businesses are putting more effort into enhancing the customer delivery experience.
-That’s why the best on demand delivery solutions notify customers as soon as their order is scheduled, pings them as soon as it leaves the hub, store, or warehouse, and notifies them again when their order arrives.
+That’s why the best on demand delivery solutions notify customers as soon as their order is scheduled, ping them as soon as it leaves the hub, store, or warehouse, and notify them again when their order arrives.

 In case a driver ends up being delayed or something unexpected happens, the customer should be notified as quickly as possible.
 In this way, the customers will feel less stressed without the drivers or other teams having to exert additional effort.
 At the end of the day, customers, dispatchers, fleet managers, and back-end support teams should have access to real-time order tracking and visibility.

 A customer-driven delivery on demand service should be able to meet customer needs, regardless of the time of day or season.
 Companies must have the ability to react quickly to customer needs and add more drivers when necessary.
 Third-party logistics providers often play a critical role here.